The Basics: Take off your bandage after 2-4 hours, wash your tattoo well with soap and water, pat dry, let it air out.

 Remove the dressing in 3 to 4 hours

 The purpose of the dressing is to protect your new tattoo from filth, dirty hands, airborne bacteria and other infectious things that we all come into contact during the course of the day.
 The other reason is to keep the small amount of blood and lymph fluid that will seep from dripping onto your clothes.
 A freshly done tattoo will seep fluids for about 30 minutes after the procedure, this is normal, and with a plastic wrapping it does not get absorbed into the bandage, it remains locked in.
 Do not be alarmed.
 On larger tattoos, you may wish to leave the bandage on even longer to give the entire area a period of time to seal up and be ready to face the outside world.
 The dressing should remain on for at least 3 hours, but no longer than twelve.
-Unless told otherwise by your tattoo artist, DO NOT RE-BANDAGE.
+Unless told otherwise by your tattoo artists Sydney, DO NOT RE-BANDAGE.

 If I do tell you to rebandage then please do it as it for your own good, make sure you DO NOT apply cream before rebandaging.. it is not necessary and can cause more problems than do good.
 If I do instruct you to rebandage with cling film then do it like this; rebandage at night before bed for sleeping, and remove bandage in the morning before showering.
 If going to work or wearing clothes all day, then again rebandage for the first day or two for your normal routine, meaning day 1 and 2 the day AFTER getting tattooed, same goes with sleeping.
 After that you should be fine following the rest of the instructions.
 This will apply if you have gotten a large section shaded in or colored, it is not usually necessary to rebandage after only outlining.
 Email me or ring the shop if you are unsure of anything.

 Wash your tattoo with soap and water, but wash your hands first!